TRAINING & Faculty

 - Maintain the highest standards and CEC reputation for compassion, expertise and interest in advancing the treatment and understanding of individuals with endometriosis from all socio-cultural-economic walks of life.

 TO INQUIRE / FULL APPLICATION REQUIREMENTS: please send your letter of interest to Heather@CenterForEndo.com along with possible dates.
-We currently have rotations available for the second half of 2017.
-No fee applies; however, funding and compensation will be discussed on a case by case basis.
-Malpractice, salary and/or fiscal sponsorship costs are hosted by the referring academic center or practice unless otherwise discussed and arranged with the CEC Medical Director in advance.
+Rotation availability is currently Spring/Summer 2018.
+Malpractice, salary, housing and/or fiscal sponsorship costs are hosted by the referring academic center or practice [unless otherwise discussed and arranged with the CEC Medical Director in advance].

 Educational objectives during our rotation focus on evidence-based medicine, anatomical principles, instrumentation and operative Laparoscopy involving all stages of endometriosis including extrapelvic manifestation (thoracic, diaphragmatic, etc.).
 Operative procedures include but are not in the least limited to Laparoendoscopic Excision of endometriosis stages 1-4, adhesiolysis, myomectomy, hysteroscopy, appendectomy, hysterectomy +/-BSO, adnexal surgery, retroperitoneal dissection including ureterolysis, complex pelvic floor reconstruction/repair, diagnostic/operative cystoscopy and bowel excision/full thickness resection.
 All procedures are performed by conventional Laparoscopy.
 Educational emphasis is on an integrated operating room organization; indications, risks and benefits of MIGS; patient preoperative management and operative positioning/preparation; instrumentation, energy source(s) and trocar selection/port placement; strategies for access, dissection, hemostasis, tissue handling and removal; suturing; adhesion formation/prevention and more.
 Responsible use of equipment and performance requires comprehensive knowledge about instrumentation function as well as previous operative experience.